theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 - Better start menu
 - File picker for Scratch projects
 - Ability to remap controls
-- Get all unimplimented blocks working
+- Get all blocks working
 - Audio support
-- Look into getting some Turbowarp extensions working
+- Turbowarp extensions
 - Cloud variables (maybe.....)

 ## Get up and running the easy way

-Download the 3dsx file in the Releases tab.
+Download the .3dsx file in the Releases tab.

-Place the 3dsx file in the `3ds/` folder of your 3DS SD card, along with the Scratch project you want to run.
+Place the .3dsx file in the `3ds/` folder of your 3DS SD card, along with the Scratch project you want to run.
 - The Scratch project MUST be named `project.sb3` , all lowercase.

 Then it should be as simple as opening the homebrew launcher on your 3DS and running the app.